 Posted on November 2, 2018 at 6:00 am

-Bring your green thumb (and your saved seeds) to any of our five seed library locations!
+Bring your green thumb (and your saved seeds) to any of our three seed library locations!

 The idea is simple: you borrow from a selection of vegetable, herb, and flower seeds at any time during the year, plant them in your garden, and watch them grow.
 When it’s time to harvest, collect some seeds to bring back in for the next round of gardeners to enjoy.